Hall Effect Sensor Pinout: The Complete Guide

 • Heart rate pulse sensor

-• Infrared obstacles avoidance sensor
+• Infrared obstacle avoidance sensor

 • Soil moisture sensor